Multi Agent Frameworks

 The Multi Agent Team

-- Chief Editor - Oversees the research process and manages the team.
+The research team is made up of 7 AI agents:- Chief Editor - Oversees the research process and manages the team.
 This is the “master” agent that coordinates the other agents using Langgraph.

 - Researcher (gpt-researcher) - A specialized autonomous agent that conducts in depth research on a given topic.